zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-threads.md

 * [Creating Message Boards Categories](./creating-message-boards-categories.md).
 * User can [mention other users](https://help.liferay.com/hc/en-us/articles/360028720892-Mentioning-Users) by entering the `@` character and their user name.
 * See the [Configuration Reference](./message-boards-configuration-reference.md).
+ To learn more about the generic Roles and Permissions, see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions).